‘Bold And The Beautiful’ Spoilers: Caroline Rages At Bill, Sheila Has A Hold On Eric, And Ridge Get A Clue

 Ridge confronts Steffy about his dad’s whereabouts and demands she tells him where he’s hiding.
 Bold and the Beautiful spoilers suggest that Steffy will say she promised she wouldn’t say, but Ridge will insist she tell him, for Eric’s safety!

-Bold and the Beautiful spoilers reveal that eventually Steffy gives her dad Eric’s location and he dashes over to the motel to check on him.
+Bold and the Beautiful spoilers reveal that eventually, Steffy gives her dad Eric’s location and he dashes over to the motel to check on him.
 According to the spoilers, Eric will have some bad news for Ridge later in the week.

 Bold and the Beautiful airs weekdays on CBS.